pryzmatpl/madellang/frontend/README.md

 ---

 This **README.md** provides a clear overview of the project, setup instructions, tech stack, and roadmap.
-Let me know if you’d like to customize anything! 🚀
+Let me know if you'd like to customize anything! 🚀

+# Voice Translation App Frontend

+This is the React frontend for the Voice Translation application.
+It provides a user interface for real-time voice translation using WebSockets.

+## Available Scripts

+In the project directory, you can run:

+### `npm start`

+Runs the app in the development mode.\
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+### `npm test`

+Launches the test runner in the interactive watch mode.

+### `npm run build`

+Builds the app for production to the `build` folder.

+## Structure

+- `src/components/` - UI components
+- `src/services/` - Service layer for API communication
+- `src/tests/` - Test files